Find Affordable College Courses

 Cambridge, MA

 Harvard University came in at #6 in this year’s edition of the Most Popular Anthropology Bachelor’s Degree Schools in Massachusetts ranking.
-Harvard is a fairly large private not-for-profit school located in the midsize city of Cambridge.
+Harvard is a very large private not-for-profit school located in the midsize city of Cambridge.

 Of the 18 students majoring in anthropology at Harvard, 44% are male and 56% are female.